-Turkey Chili is a wonderful, healthy version of the classic chili we all know and love.
-It’s an easy recipe that is ready in about an hour and loaded with ground turkey meat, vegetables, beans, and spices.
-You can make this mouthwatering chili on stove-top, in a Crock Pot, or in an Instant Pot.
+Turkey Chili is a healthier version of classic chili you already know and love.
+It’s an easy recipe that’s ready in about an hour and loaded with ground turkey meat, vegetables, beans, and spices.
+Instructions included for stove-top, Crockpot, and Instant Pot!

 I love making chili when there is the faintest whisper of chill in the air.
-It doesn’t meat that I don’t make chili in the summer though, I actually make it all year long.
+It doesn’t mean that I don’t make chili in the summer though, I actually make it all year long!
 Colder temperatures just put me in a mood for a bowl of chili or hearty soup.

-Classic beef chili is my son’s favorite dish so I make it almost every week.
-Personally, I love turkey chili better because it’s a little healthier and lighter.
-You still get a hearty bowl of flavorful chili but turkey and the lack of bacon makes it much lighter.
+Classic Beef Chili is my son’s favorite dish, so I make it almost every week.
+Personally, I love turkey chili even more because it’s a little healthier and lighter.
+You still get a hearty bowl of flavorful chili, but turkey and the lack of bacon makes it much lighter than beef chili.

-Here is the deal about MY turkey chili recipe, I like to have a more even ratio of vegetables, meat, and beans.
-I like my chili hearty and packed with protein, so I add extra meat that way we’re not just eating vegetables and beans.
+Here’s the deal about MY turkey chili recipe, I like to have a more even ratio of vegetables, meat, and beans.
+I like my chili hearty and packed with protein, so I add extra meat.
+That way, we’re not just eating vegetables and beans.
 When I have an opportunity, I like to use a mixture of white and dark turkey meat.
 It adds more flavor and better texture.

 You can ask the butcher at your grocery store if they ground their own turkey meat and if it’s possible to get a combination of white and dark meat.
 Many of them will be able to do it for you.
 If not, I recommend getting the “lean” turkey meat rather that “extra lean.”
 Extra lean meat tends to be a little too dry and chewy.

-TIP: Turkey chili is also a great way to use up leftover holiday turkey.
-Simply use diced of shredded leftover turkey meat instead of ground turkey in this recipes.
+Turkey – A combination of both light and dark ground turkey creates the best flavor and consistency.
+With that being said, this chili is also a great way to use up leftover holiday turkey.
+Simply use diced of shredded leftover turkey meat instead of ground turkey in this recipe.

 When it comes to spices, I like a lot of flavor in my recipes.
 But spicy does not mean flavorful because heat level is not the same as flavor.
 So even through this chili is spiced very well, many of you may want to adjust the heat level to your own preference.
 This chili recipe is about medium heat level.

-It’s very easy to adjust spice level by adding or taking away a few ingredients.
-If you want your chili more spicy: choose older jalapenos with more veins on the skin, leave the jalapeno seeds in, and/or add more chili powder.
-To make the chili less spicy: choose younger jalapenos with smooth skin, discard the seeds, and don’t add extra chili powder.
+It’s very easy to adjust the spice level by adding or taking away a few ingredients.
+If you want your chili more spicy: choose older jalapeños with more veins on the skin, leave the jalapeño seeds in, and/or add more chili powder.
+To make the chili less spicy: choose younger jalapeños with smooth skin, discard the seeds, and don’t add extra chili powder.

-Preheat a large cooking pan over medium heat and add oil.
-Saute onions and peppers together until it start to soften and add garlic.
-Stir the veggies for a few seconds util garlic is fragrant and add ground turkey meat.
+Preheat a large pan over medium heat and add oil.
+Sauté the onions and peppers together until they start to soften and add garlic.
+Stir the veggies for a few seconds until the garlic is fragrant, then add the turkey.
 Break up the meat as much as you can, cover and cook until meat is just cooked through.
 Make sure to break up lumps of meat as much you can while it’s cooking.

-Finally, stir in cilantro and lime juice right before servings.
+Finally, stir in cilantro and lime juice right before serving.

-Set Instant Pot to “Saute” setting and give it a couple of minutes to warm up.
-Add some oil to the pot and saute onions and bell peppers until softened.
-Stir in garlic and saute it until fragrant.
+Set Instant Pot to “sauté” setting and give it a couple of minutes to warm up.
+Add some oil to the pot and sauté the onions and bell peppers until softened.
+Stir in garlic and sauté it until fragrant.
 Add turkey meat into the pot and break it up as much as you can.
 Keep cooking and breaking up lumps every few minutes until the meat is just done.

 Let the pressure cooker do a natural release for about 10 minutes and then carefully do a quick release.
 Discard the bay leaves.